Best practices for mitigating call transfer risk

 Final thoughts

-Risks associated with call transfers are inevitable, but the amount of risk is controllable.
+Risks associated with call transfers are inevitable, but the amount of risk is controllable with:

-TrustedForm is the highest standard for independent proof of consent and can protect you in the event of litigation while giving you a new confidence that your leads have actually asked you to contact them.
+• TrustedForm: The highest standard for independent proof of consent and can protect you in the event of litigation while giving you new confidence that your leads have actually asked you to contact them.

-Mitigate your risk with the power of the ActiveProspect consent-based marketing platform.
+Mitigate your risk with the power of the ActiveProspect consent-based marketing platform today.

 Stay in the loop!
 Subscribe to the recAP email list to get our latest updates and insights.